Cavorter/cavort/content/posts/2002-12-20-dara-moskowitz-has-put-into-words-what-ive-been-t.md

 - General

 ---
-Dara Moskowitz has put into words what I've been trying to for the past few weeks. <a href="http://www.citypages.com/databank/23/1150/article10962.asp">Read it here</a>.
+Dara Moskowitz has put into words what I've been trying to for the past few weeks.
+[Read it here](http://www.citypages.com/databank/23/1150/article10962.asp).